mohamed271220/Blog-API/express-api/README.md

 ## Overview

 This project is a blog API built with TypeScript.
 It includes a JWT authentication system with token management and a role-based authorization system.
-Users can upload media to an S3 bucket, upvote and downvote posts, comment on posts, and track posts views.
+Users can upload media to a S3 bucket, upvote and downvote posts, comment on posts, and track posts views.

 ## Features

 - **JWT Authentication**: Secure authentication with token management.
 - **Role-Based Access Control**: Different roles with specific permissions.
-- **Media Upload**: Upload media to an S3 bucket.
+- **Media Upload**: Upload media to a S3 bucket.
 - **Voting System**: Upvote and downvote posts.
 - **Comment Threads**: Comment on posts and engage in discussions.
 - **Posts Views Tracking**: Track and analyze posts views.